A look inside Kanye West's 'Famous' exhibition

 "Those are people who don't have a lot of historical background on art," according to Blum.
 "I can name you the top 20 artists in the world who don't actually touch the sculptures being produced, or even the paintings."

-A DONDA representative told CNN Style that members of the team, for example, had also worked in the studio of artist Paul McCarthy.
+A source close to DONDA told CNN Style that members of the team, for example, had also worked in the studio of artist Paul McCarthy.

-While yet others allege that the piece is a shameless copy of another artist's work, Desiderio himself -- who actually based "Sleep" on the 1943 Jackson Pollock painting "Mural," and also coincidentally used his own wife as a subject -- says he's a fan.
+While yet others allege that the piece is a shameless copy of another artist's work, Desiderio himself (who actually based "Sleep" on the 1943 Jackson Pollock painting "Mural") says that he's a fan.

-"He turned a mirror onto the wretchedness of self-obsession and solipsistic fame," he says.
-"He's trying to work at the highest level artistically, and I admire that."
+"Kanye turned a mirror onto the wretchedness of self-obsession and solipsistic fame," Desiderio says, explaining that his own intention had been to critique an unconscious privileged class (and that his version features his wife, too).
+"He's trying to work at the highest level artistically, and I admire that.
+My first take was, 'How did he get all these people into bed?'"

 'Famous' on stage